-The contractor shall strip out the existing 2no. inverters and install 1no. central inverter.
-The contractor shall replace the existing with a Solis Hybrid version.
-This will assist in connection port's locations and mounting frames and connection details.
-The hybrid inverter shall be sized at a minimum 15kWp.
+The contractor shall replace the existing with a hybrid Solis inverter.
+The preferred choice would be to replace the existing with a Solis Hybrid version.
+This will assist in connection port's locations and mounted frames and connection details.
+The hybrid inverter shall be sized at 10kW to suit existing.

 The Hybrid inverter shall be installed in the same location of the existing and retain all electrical connections where possible.
-The contractor shall allow for minor alterations to trunking, penetrations, secondary electrical connections, relocations etc. the hybrid inverter will be larger in height, width, and depth.
+The contractor shall allow for minor alterations to trunking, penetrations, secondary electrical connections relocation etc. The hybrid inverter will be larger in height, width & depth.